 Our mission at Hawaiian Paddle Sports involves more than just our business.
 Community, culture, and protecting what we love in this world is a big part of who we are.
 Each month we highlight a local charity, community group or non profit organization to help raise awareness for their cause.
-We were proud to support Skyline Conservation Initiative in 2019.
+We were proud to support Skyline Conservation Initiative with another visit in March 2022.

 Restoring Native Ecosystems for Future Generations